Skip to main content

 Step 3.
 Create volumes for MongoDB data storage

 It is recommended to use separate volumes for storing MongoDB data.
-Follow these steps to create volumes for MongoDB data.
+Follow these steps to create volumes for MongoDB:

-1. Go to KakaoCloud Console > Virtual Machine and create the volumes.
+1. In the KakaoCloud Console > Virtual Machine, create volumes.

 Volume NameVolume TypeVolume Size